weaveworld/ff-spring-petclinic/README.md

 ### Testing

 - To build the PetClinic application and start with the browsers and with Firefly, use the following:<br>
-`docker-compose -f ff-standalone.docker-compose up -d`
+`docker-compose -f ff-selenium.docker-compose up -d`
   - Desktop access: <br>
     http://localhost:7900
   - Firefly can be controlled from its web page (Enter, Backspace, etc.):<br>